If you are having a problem with engine noise in your car stereo, there are a few things that you can do to fix the issue.

-Engine noise and any other noise that comes through your car’s audio system is like nails on a chalkboard.
-What’s worse is that there could be many factors contributing to this, and you will need to check them all.
+Engine noise and any other noise that comes through your car’s audio system are like nails on a chalkboard.
+What’s worse is that many factors could contribute to this, and you will need to check them all.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

 Tip: If after all checks the noise goes away, then you have successfully isolated the problem, but if after changing the RCA wires and checking all ground connections, you’re still experiencing issues with engine noise in your car stereo, you may need to install an inline power filter or a ground loop isolator (links to Amazon).